Alex G discography

 American musician Alex G has released ten studio albums and four EPs, as well as three live albums and two soundtrack albums.
 His first four studio albums were self-released on the music-sharing website Bandcamp.
 His fifth album, DSU, was released on Orchid Tapes in 2014, and his subsequent releases have been with the label Domino Recording Company until 2025.
-He has also contributed to songs by various artists and bands including Julia Brown, Frank Ocean, Porches, Japanese Breakfast, Nothing and Lil Yachty, Halsey.
+He has also contributed to songs by various artists and bands including Julia Brown, Frank Ocean, Porches, Japanese Breakfast, Nothing, Lil Yachty, and Halsey.